 Some hedge trimmers are fitted with single action blades (one moves and the other remains still), others have dual action ones (two blades moving in opposite directions).

 If you look closely as the blades (preferably when the trimmer isn’t in motion!) you will see that they have small teeth, and between the teeth are spaces.
 The space between indicates what type of work the blade is most suited to.

 Hedge trimmers with large spaces between the teeth tend to be used by professionals for commercial garden work, and those who need to get to grips with a spot of heavy-duty trimming!

 Petrol vs Electric Corded Vs Cordless Hedge Trimmer

 There’s a plethora of makes and models of hedge trimmer available to buy, including the petrol hedge trimmer (a trimmer powered by fuel).
 Then there’s the electric corded hedge trimmer, which you plug into the mains and switch on.

 Finally, we have the type we are focusing on today – the battery-powered cordless hedge trimmer.
-So, which is the best hedge trimmer for you?
+So, which are the best hedge trimmers for you?

 Electric Corded Hedge Trimmers

 If you opt for an electric hedge trimmer you will need to find a handy plug socket.
 On the upside, once you’re plugged in you can keep trimming until your heart’s content!

 However, there’s also a downside.
 You don’t tend to find a plug socket in the middle of your average garden, so you will need to plug in indoors and trail the wire through the house and outside.
 This can cause a few problems.